STORE

 The string is struck.

-As we have already found out1 a string stretched at high tension and struck by a piano hammer, is thrown into an extremely complex form of vibration.
+As we have already found out a string stretched at high tension and struck by a piano hammer, is thrown into an extremely complex form of vibration.
 This vibrational form consists of the resultant of a number of simple forms, which in turn are the effect of the string's vibrating in various segments as well as in its whole length.
-In short, the fundamental tone of the string, together with partial tones corresponding to at least the following five divisions,2 sound together whenever the hammer makes its stroke.
+In short, the fundamental tone of the string, together with partial tones corresponding to at least the following five divisions, sound together whenever the hammer makes its stroke.
 The exact number of concomitant partials depends, partly upon the amplitude of the vibration, which depends in turn upon the intensity of the blow, partly upon choice of the point of contact of

 hammer on string, and partly upon the stiffness and weight of the string.